mattvenn/caravel_board/firmware/chipignite/demos/README.md

 * Check the M2 breakout board is properly inserted into the board.
 * If you get stuck then ask for help in the `#mpw-6plus-silicon` channel of the slack.

+### GPIO demo

+The demo you just flashed sets up the GPIOs to be 'management controlled'.
+This means the RISCV coprocessor controls the IOs, not the user design.

+GPIOs must be setup before use - see the `configure_io` function.
+After setting all the values, you must update the GPIOs with this code:

+    reg_mprj_xfer = 1;
+    while (reg_mprj_xfer == 1);

+As there are 37 GPIOs, there are 2 sets of 32bit registers you can use to read and write them:

+    # write to all bits
+    reg_mprj_datal = 0x00000000;
+    reg_mprj_datah = 0x00000000;

+    # read from all bits
+    data0 = reg_mrpj_datal;
+    data1 = reg_mrpj_datah;

 ### Set the DLL in firmware

 To set the DLL with firmware, we need to write to 4 registers: `pll_source` and `pll_divider` to set the frequency, then enable it with `pll_ena` and finally switch the core from the external oscillator to the DLL with `pll_bypass`.